 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Diabetes self-management training, diabetic services and supplies (continued) For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
 Diabetes self-management training is covered under certain conditions.
-Durable medical equipment (DME) and 20% coinsurance 50% coinsurance related supplies When in-network: prior authorization may be required for some Durable Medical Equipment (DME).
+Durable medical equipment (DME) and related supplies 20% coinsurance 30% coinsurance When in-network: prior authorization may be required for some Durable Medical Equipment (DME).
 (For a definition of "durable medical equipment," Chapter 10 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.Medicare.pacificSource.com .

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Emergency care \$90 copa y per visit No prior authorization required.
 For coverage outside of the United States, see Worldwide coverage.
-For additional covered services, see Global emergency and travel assistance. \$0 copay if admitted to the hospital from emergency room within 72 hours.
-If you receive emergency care at an outnetwork hospital and need inpatient care a your emergency condition is stabilized, y must move to an in-network hospital in or to pay the in-network cost sharing amount the part of your stay after you are stabilized.
-If you stay at the out-of-network hospital, y stay will be covered but you will pay the of-network cost sharing amount for the payour stay after you are stabilized.
-Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+For additional covered services, see Global emergency and travel assistance. o the hospital from the within 72 hours.
+Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse. your emergency cond must move to an in-ne to pay the in-network of the part of your stay a If you stay at the out-of stay will be covered by twork hospital in order ost sharing amount for fter you are stabilizednetwork hospital, your ut you will pay the outgamount for the part of Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
 Global emergency and travel assistance \$0 copay throug h Assist America Assist America, INC. (AAI) No prior authorization required.
 The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Global emergency and travel assistance when you become ill or injured while you are traveling more than 100 miles from your permanent residence or in a foreign country.